 Cabbage roses, also called Provence roses, produce a profusion of petals.
 The bushes grow up to 48 inches tall and need to be spaced 36 to 48 inches apart.
 They grow thorny canes, and the weight of their blooms causes the canes to bow outward, so giving them plenty of room reduces the risk of bruised blooms.
 When growing roses at home, they require full sun to perform their best and prefer a soil pH of 6.1 to 7.5.
 Water them deeply and regularly to encourage deep root development and healthy growth.

 Healthy cabbage rose bushes put forth an abundance of exceptionally large rose blooms.
 Fertilize cabbage roses with fertilizer formulated for roses, usually labeled as rose fertilizer.
 Water the roses the day before fertilizing to reduce the risk of burning the rose bushes.

-Apply the fertilizer monthly when temperatures are at least 55 degrees Fahrenheit, generally April to August.
-Move the mulch and sprinkle 3/4 cup granular fertilizer around the drip line — the perimeter of the bushes' growth.
+Apply the fertilizer monthly when temperatures are at least 55 degrees Fahrenheit, generally April to August or according to the package instructions.
+Move the mulch and sprinkle 3/4 cup granular fertilizer around the drip line, which is the perimeter of the bush growth.